Why study this module?

-This interprofessional module will enable practitioners working within paediatric palliative care to develop and enhance their knowledge and skills of the nature and scope of paediatric palliative care.
+This interprofessional module will enable practitioners working in palliative care to develop and enhance their knowledge and skills of the nature and scope of palliative care for children and young people.
 You will explore and examine a range of subjects including grief and loss, cultural issues and interprofessional working and the impact these have on palliative care.
-You will also be supported in developing their knowledge of professional, legal and ethical issues in paediatric palliative care.
+You will also be supported in developing your knowledge of professional, legal and ethical issues in this context.

 Method of teaching

 Blended: online with two optional days of face-to-face learning (online also available on these days), supported by tutorials.

 An infographic of a development in practice: 50%